wilsonzlin/queued/README.md

 Fast zero-configuration single-binary simple queue service.

-- Exactly once, exactly ordered delivery of messages.
-- Introspect and query contents, and huge push and delete batching.
+- Introspect and query contents, and push and delete in huge batches.
 - Programmatic or temporary flow control with rate limiting and suspension.
 - Fast I/O with underlying storage with minimal writes and API-guaranteed durability.
-- Available as simple library for integration into larger programs.
+- Available as simple library for direct integration into larger programs.

 ## Quick start

-Currently, queued supports Linux only.

 queued requires persistent storage, and it's preferred to provide a block device directly (e.g. `/dev/my_block_device`), to bypass the file system.
 Alternatively, a standard file can be used too (e.g. `/var/lib/queued/data`).
 In either case, the entire device/file will be used.